 We adapt the course as we go.
 To ensure that you work with the latest iteration of the course materials, we advice all course participants to access the materials online.

-packages.
 See the How to prepare

-page if you do not have
+page if you do not have this yet.
+If

 Exercise ‘WAMBS’

-This exercise leverages the power of the BRMS package in R to help users create Bayesian models and check them using the WAMBS – checklist.
+Bayesian models and check them using the WAMBS – checklist.

-For the exercise, click here.
+For the exercise in R, click here.

-Exercise ‘Building a Multilevel Model in BRMS’
+Exercise ‘Building a Multilevel Model’

 In this exercise you go through the process of building a multilevel model.
 It is a practical and hands-on approach aimed at making Bayesian multilevel modeling accessible for both beginners and those with some experience.

-For the exercise, click here.
+For the exercise in R, click here.

 Exercise ‘Influence of Priors’